Nigeria President

 Olusegun Obasanjo

-Obasanjo became Nigeria’s first civilian president in over a decade after winning the presidential election in 1999.
+Obasanjo became Nigeria’s first civilian president and the 12th president of Nigeria in over a decade after winning the presidential election in 1999 and Atiku Abubakar served with him as the vice president of Nigeria.
 His presidency was marked by significant reforms in various sectors of the Nigerian economy, including education, healthcare, and infrastructure.
 He also oversaw significant improvements in Nigeria’s foreign relations, particularly with the United States and the United Kingdom.

 During his presidency, Obasanjo implemented a series of anticorruption measures, including the creation of the Economic and Financial Crimes Commission (EFCC).
 The EFCC was tasked with investigating and prosecuting cases of corruption, and its establishment was seen as a significant milestone in Nigeria’s fight against corruption.